marcguery/varif/README.md

 Then, it will calculate a score based on the ratio of the proportion of alternate reads of the most variant sample above that of the less variant sample.
 As a result, the highest scores will be associated with sites probably differentially distributed among samples.

+These scores will be saved in a CSV file.
+Subset the results by either the score values (showing fixed variants, differentially expressed or all variants) or the region where they were found (inside or outside genes).

 # Filters

 ## Minimal depth